williamsd4808/3530-Project-2/README.md

 }

 Cost of a number of transforms:

-int cost(int[] magi, int transNum){
+//I (Daniel) used an int pointer for this array so that we don't have to pass an entire array int cost(int[] magi, int transNum){

   //input array of magi power levels and number of transformations required